Simpson College: Campus

+Other notable construction includes the 55,000-square-foot Kent Family Campus Center, which replaced the old Brenton Student Center as the center of student life.
 The 85 acre tree-lined campus is bordered on the north by Buxton Park Arboretum.
 The architecture blends tradition with modernity.
 The theater building, an example of the Brutalist architecture that dominated American campus construction in the 1970s, was renovated and added on to in 2010–11, softening its features.

-Other notable construction includes the Kent Family Campus center, which replaced the old Brenton Student Center as the center of student life.
-The 55,000-square-foot campus center houses meeting rooms and offices for student groups, a student activities theatre, comfortable living room settings, a grille and snack bar, a coffee house, a new bookstore and post office, and new professional space for the Student Development staff.

-Simpson also renovated its outdoor track and football field.
-In addition to rebuilding the entrances and fences surrounding Bill Buxton stadium, the school invested in what has been dubbed the most innovative artificial turf system in the world, FieldTurf Revolution.
-The new-era Beynon BSS 1000 running track, similar to the new tracks installed at the University of Virginia and The University of Iowa, was also installed for the 2011–12 school year.
-The renovation of Simpson's athletic facilities concluded in 2014 with the construction of a new bi-level weight room in the former pool area.
-This move was made possible by the construction of the Indianola YMCA, which has a 25-yard pool and hosts swimming meets for Simpson College, Indianola High School, and the YMCA Tide swim team.
+Simpson invested in what has been dubbed the most innovative artificial turf system in the world, FieldTurf Revolution.
+A new-era Beynon BSS 1000 running track was also installed for the 2011–12 school year.
+The renovation of Simpson's athletic facilities ended in 2014 with the construction of a new bi-level weight room in the former pool area.
+This move was made possible by constructing the Indianola YMCA, which has a 25-yard pool and hosts swimming meets for Simpson College, Indianola High School, and the YMCA Tide swim team.

-Simpson offers a variety of residential housing options, including two first year-only residence halls, other traditional residence halls, apartment-style living, theme houses and an active Greek system.
-All Simpson living facilities include air conditioning, lofted beds, carpet, furniture, social lounges and wireless internet.